Certification as Orientation and Mobility Specialist (COMS)

 - Introduction to the Eye and Low Vision (3 credits)

 - Education of Children with Visual Impairments, Part 1 (3 credits)

-- Courses primarily online but O&M hands-on techniques courses require a face-to-face obligation for 7 weeks during one summer
+- Courses are primarily online, but Orientation and Mobility hands-on techniques courses require a face-to-face obligation for 7 weeks during one summer

-- O&M program requires an internship of 350 hrs (12-14 weeks) leading to certification through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP)
+- Internship of 350 hrs (12-14 weeks) leading to certification through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP)

-- University of Pittsburgh certificate of completion of the O&M program
+- University of Pittsburgh certificate of completion of the Orientation and Mobility program

-Graduates are eligible for national certification as an O&M Specialist by the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP).
+Graduates are eligible for national certification as an Orientation and Mobility Specialist by the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP).
 With this certification, the graduate is qualified to provide educational and rehabilitation O&M services needed by children and adults who are blind or visually impaired in public schools, rehabilitation agencies, and Veteran’s Administration hospitals.

-- Prerequisite courses may be taken at the graduate or undergraduate level; students may also take these courses as co-requisites with TVI courses.
+- Prerequisite courses may be taken at the graduate or undergraduate level; students may also take these courses as co-requisites with Teacher of the Visually Impaired courses.